Beyond Video Conferencing: How Agencies and FSIs Can Make the Most of UC

 MeriTalk: We know that security requirements sometimes can cause friction for end users.
 How can Federal agencies ensure seamless performance and security for employees no matter where they are working?

-Giglio: Platform architecture is very important to the scalability and performance of a UC solution.
+Meredith Krar: Platform architecture is very important to the scalability and performance of a UC solution.
 Zoom, for example, uses an architecture that distributes meetings across our data center network.
 The result is a reliable video experience and the ability to expand the user base seamlessly.
 We don’t have to have a specific Army instance or a specific Air Force instance.

 Our system is completely federated with any other customer on our platform.
 If you are an Army Zoom IL4 user, for example, you can freely communicate with someone from the Air Force or the National Security Agency.
 Some other platforms have allowed security to limit collaboration, so users in different organizations can’t communicate with each other, even though they use the same platform.
 Zoom doesn’t have these limitations because of the steps we’ve taken with federation and encryption.